Prof Alexander Paseau

 Associate Professor in Philosophy

 My research ranges widely over mathematical philosophy.
 I have published on topics in philosophy of mathematics, philosophy of logic, mathematical logic, philosophical logic, formal epistemology and formal metaphysics.
-I am currently working on several papers in these areas and on three books: an anthology of articles in the philosophy of mathematics to be published by Routledge in 2016; a research monograph on non-deductive reasoning in mathematics; and an advanced introduction to the philosophy of mathematics with the title What is a Number?
+I am currently working on several papers in these areas and on three books: an anthology of articles in the philosophy of mathematics to be published by Routledge in early 2017; a research monograph on non-deductive reasoning in mathematics; and an advanced introduction to the philosophy of mathematics with the title What is a Number?

 Specific interests include: